Internationalizing Flutter apps

 localizations.
 All of the other localizations are defined by String

-valued property getters in NnMaterialLocalizations
+valued property getters in NnMaterialLocalizations, like this:

 @override